 No, you must live in Davidson County in order to be eligible.

-- I presently live in Williamson County but I am moving to Davidson County.
-Can my child sign up for Pre-Kindergarten?
+I presently live outside of Davidson County but I am moving to Davidson County.
+Can I apply for Pre-Kindergarten?

 No, you must live in Davidson County at the time of registration.